Hapus/Hapus_docs/API_Docs/REST_API_Documentation.md

 		<tr>
 			<td>400: Bad request</td>
 			<td>Missing parameters</td>
 			<td>A list of missing fields or fields with incorrect values (for example, type).
-We'll throw this error if:
+We'll throw this error if:<br/>
-				1. Any of the params are missing
+				1. Any of the params are missing<br/>
-				2. Type is not one of URL or HTML
+				2. Type is not one of URL or HTML<br/>
-				3. Resource is not a valid URL
+				3. Resource is not a valid URL<br/>
 			</td>
 		</tr>
 		<tr>